 What are your plans for the year ahead?
 What are you going to work on that you maybe couldn't do before?

 "I want to work on writing.
 I'm kind of not really sure how it's gonna turn out, but you know I've got my book and maybe a little book tour.
 I'm not really sure.
 I think I'm gonna write some music."

-What are your favorite areas in New York?
+What are your favourite areas in New York?
 What's your perfect New York day?

 "For sure the East Village.
 Honestly like walking, because I'm working on my laptop 24/7 so I go to The Bean, I go to La Lanterna di Vittorio right near Washington Square Park.
 Washington Square Park all the time, it's the perfect place.
 Central Park's a little far up.
 I actually love the Upper East Side; just kind of walking through it.

-Have you ever had people recognize you out and about?
+Have you ever had people recognise you out and about?

 "Oh yeah, for sure."